LearnersGuild/cos/GLOSSARY.md

 A member of Learners Guild who is learning and practicing a craft.
 Learners include Apprentices and Practitioners.

 ## Meaning
-I am a crucial part in something that has a significant impact
+I am a crucial part in something that has a significant impact.

 ## Openness
-- We welcome, encourage, and celebrate inquiry
+We welcome, encourage, and celebrate inquiry.
-- We respecting the authority of the inquired to retain privacy if desired.
+We respecting the authority of the inquired to retain privacy if desired.

 ## Partner
 Partner is the term we use for people who work in the Guild Core.
 A partner is an employee of the Learners Guild who has an open ended, fixed employment.

 ## Persistence
-- I recognize that learning necessitates discomfort, and I sustain my practices through both times of strain as well as times of flow.
+I recognize that learning necessitates discomfort, and I sustain my practices through both times of strain as well as times of flow.

 ## Play
 We make time for unstructured activity for the sake of pure recreation rather than a specific purpose.